Vonage/vivid-3/libs/components/src/lib/alert/README.md

 # Alert

-Alerts are meant to be used on top of pages, outside the main content.
+Alerts are meant to display short-lived important information to the user, usually at the top or bottom of the screen.

 ```js
 <script type="module">